 There are several challenges you may encounter when you return to work as a breastfeeding mom.
 Working mothers who breastfeed usually have concerns about producing enough milk for their babies.
 Long work hours and stress can decrease their milk supply.
 In addition, working moms who breastfeed may be more fatigued and may need to plan their time more carefully than bottle-feeding moms.

-Other challenges faced by breastfeeding moms at work include finding time and space to pump breast milk during a workday and lack of support at the workplace.
+Other challenges faced by breastfeeding moms at work include finding time and/or space to breastfeed their baby (or pump breast milk) during the workday, or an overall lack of support at the workplace.
 How can you overcome these potential barriers and make a smooth transition to becoming a breastfeeding mom who works outside the home?

 Making It Work